andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 and run out for the curtain call just like we practiced.

-Backstage after the curtain call McKelynn looks at me with a huge smile on her face, "Oh my god they gave us a standing ovation!
+Backstage after the curtain call McKelynn looks at me with a huge smile on her face, "oh my god they gave us a standing ovation!
 That doesn't happen every time!"

 "Well for me it does!"
 I reply with a shiteating grin.
 I'm an ornery prick aren't I?

 <h4 class="article-subheader">Are you going to the talkback?</h4>
 "The what?"

 "The talkback, Mark is going to talk about the piece & do a Q&A"